sail-sg/oat/README.md

 ```

 ## Usage
-Here is an example running online SimPO with PairRM as the preference oracle, to align a 1-B Pythia Model on the tl;dr dataset:
+Below is an example to align a 1-B Pythia Model on the tl;dr dataset using online SimPO with PairRM as the preference oracle:
 ```console
 python -m oat.experiment.main \
     --total_gpus 2 \